 Security processes are an integral part of our application development cycle ensuring the safety of your data.
 In addition to our own internal processes, HR Acuity retains third-party security experts to perform detailed penetration tests on a regular basis.

-All customer data stored in HR Acuity is encrypted at rest using Transport Data Encryption (TDE).
-In addition, any communications with HR Acuity servers over public networks are secured via industry best practices HTTPS and Transport Layer Security (TLS).
+All customer data stored in HR Acuity is encrypted at rest using Transparent Data Encryption (TDE).
+In addition, any communications with HR Acuity servers over public networks are secured via industry best practices HTTPS and Transport Layer Security (TLS 1.2).

 Role- and user-based permissions ensure that access to case information is available when needed while still maintaining the confidentiality required for sensitive data.
 Configurable criteria ensure your company remains in compliance with GDPR regulations.